 Behaviour:

-If the uuid provided does not corresponds to a registered factory, it returns nullptr;
+If the “uuid” provided does not corresponds to a registered factory through the RegisterFactory method, it returns nullptr;

 If the name provided is not a valid object name, it raises an InvalidObjectName exception as per InvalidObjectName.h in [SMP_FILES];

-If the uuid provided corresponds to a registered model, and the name is a valid object name, it returns a reference to the newly created model with name, description and parent set as provided.
+If the “uuid” provided corresponds to a registered model, and the name is a valid object name, it returns a reference to the newly created model with name, description and parent set as provided.

-This method is typically called during Creating state when building the hierarchy of models.
+This method is typically called during the Building state when building the hierarchy of models.

 ECSS-E-ST-40-07_1440239